-The Havoc team were the founders of Fusion Oil & Gas plc (Fusion), which listed on the AIM market of the London Stock Exchange in 2000.
-Fusion had an extensive portfolio of interests in West Africa and was involved in several ground breaking discoveries offshore Mauritania.
+The Havoc team were the founders of Fusion Oil & Gas plc (Fusion), which listed on the AiM market of the London Stock Exchange in 2000.
+Fusion had an extensive portfolio of interests in West Africa and was involved in several ground-breaking discoveries offshore Mauritania.
 Following the sale of Fusion in 2003 the team moved together to establish Ophir Energy plc.
 Ophir grew rapidly from a start-up in 2004 to being the fifth largest deep water acreage holder in Africa by 2007.
-Ophir established itself as a deep water Operator in 2008 making two gas discoveries offshore Equatorial Guinea.
-In 2010 Ophir operated the first ever deep water drilling campaign offshore Tanzania making three significant gas discoveries.
+Ophir established itself as a deep-water Operator in 2008 making two gas discoveries offshore Equatorial Guinea.
+In 2010 Ophir operated the first ever deep-water drilling campaign offshore Tanzania making three significant gas discoveries.
 Ophir’s admission to the Official List of the London Stock Exchange in 2011 was the biggest ever E&P IPO in London and the most successful IPO for the year.
-Since listing in 2011 Ophir has gone on to make mutiple gas discoveries in Equatorial Guinea (>3 TcF) and Tanzania (>15 TcF).
+Since listing in 2011 Ophir has gone on to make multiple gas discoveries in Equatorial Guinea (>3 TcF) and Tanzania (>15 TcF).

 Havoc’s investment strategy is to seek early stage exploration opportunities where investment in geoscience data and/or technology can create disproportionate increases in value.
 The preferred approach is to back strong management teams via investments at the corporate level in private or public companies however where appropriate Havoc may also invest directly as a working interest participant in projects.
 The degree to which Havoc is active within either an asset or corporate investment will depend on the scale of the investment and the circumstances however Havoc has a wealth of expertise and contacts that it can draw upon to provide technical and commercial support on an as required basis.
 The form of Havoc’s investment may be in the form of cash or services or a combination of both.
 This flexible approach enable’s Havoc to capture a wider range of opportunity than a traditional passive investment fund and allows the partnership to make best use of its skill set to create value.